danieldalygrafstein/quantifying-soccer-pressure/README.md

 # Quantifying_Pressure
 Personal project evaluating player skill under pressure using Statsbomb public event level data.

-Main idea of the project is to use Expected threat, as described [I'm an inline-style link](https://www.google.com) by Karun Singh, to quantify how soccer players react to defensive pressure.
+Main idea of this project is to use Expected threat, as introduced by Karun Singh [here](https://karun.in/blog/expected-threat.html), to quantify how soccer players react to defensive pressure.